ttrobotix/RoboHero/README.md

  }
  ```

-open <http://api.ttrobotix.com/motion/129>  from phone and you can import this motion from url.
+open <http://api.ttrobotix.com/motion/129>  from phone and you can import this motion to your app from url.